 Otherwise, you can find a friendly crowd and cheap drinks all throughout town, so be adventurous and pub crawl one night to find your own local hangout.

 In the early 1950s, the village of Elkhart Lake became famous for its open-road racing and you’ll see signs throughout the town marking famous spots along the route where drivers achieved victory or (literally) crashed and burned.
-The road racing no longer takes place for safety reasons, but the destination remains dedicated to fast cars and the smell of burning rubber.
-You can visit Road America to watch an actual professional race, or spend an afternoon challenging your friends on go-karts or exploring the rugged 640 tree-lined acres on an ATV.
+Road racing no longer takes place for safety reasons, but the destination remains dedicated to fast cars and the smell of burning rubber.
+You can visit Road America to watch an actual professional race, or spend an afternoon challenging your friends on go-karts or explore the rugged 640 tree-lined acres on an ATV.

-Of course, a day getting massages and soaking up some fresh air from a jacuzzi will always be more our speed than racing around a track. (.25mph vs. 100mph to be exact).
+Of course, a day getting massages and soaking up some fresh air walking to a jacuzzi will always be more our speed than racing around a track. (.25mph vs. 100mph to be exact).
 So it’s an exciting thing to have a world-class pampering party at Aspira Spa, also inside Osthoff Resort.
 The indoor space embraces elements of wood, fire, earth, metal and water with a heavy influence from Native Americans, who considered the waters of Elkhart Lake sacred.

 Another favorite vacation pastime of ours, hiking in the wild, can be found here among some thrilling scenery.
 The Ice Age National Scenic Trail meanders for miles (1,200 to be exact) through all types of terrain, from public to private.
 Absolutely consider blocking off a morning or afternoon for a leisurely (and sometimes challenging) hike in a place carved out 15,000 years ago waiting for your visit.

-To explore everything you can possibly do in the village of Elkhart Lake and nearby towns, visit elkhartlake.com
+To explore everything you can possibly do in the village of Elkhart Lake and nearby towns, visit elkhartlake.com and start planning your trip ASAP.